 What is a Resale Certificate?

 When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
 The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
 The collected sales tax is then sent by the retailer to the Louisiana Department of Revenue.

 The purpose of the certificate is to provide evidence of why sales tax was not collected on a transaction.
 Similar names for a resale certificate include reseller number, seller’s permit, sales tax exemption certificate, wholesale license, or reseller’s license.
 In order for the supplier to allow the tax-exempt purchase, the seller needs proof the buyer intends to resell the product by providing a valid resale certificate.

 The sales tax exemption is only intended to be used for inventory that will be resold and not intended for the tax-free purchase of items used in normal business operations such as paper, pens, etc.

-Before a business starts selling products or providing taxable services, they must first get a Louisiana Sales Tax License from the Louisiana Department of Revenue.
+Before a business starts selling products or providing taxable services, it must first get a Louisiana Sales Tax License from the Louisiana Department of Revenue.
 The Sales Tax License is sometimes referred to as a seller’s permit, sales tax number, or sales tax permit.